NickNguyeniOS14/ValidicCodingChallenge/README.md

 # ValidicCodingChallenge
-iOS Take home test for an iOS position at Validic.
+THis is an iOS take home test for an iOS position at Validic.

 # Challenges I ran into:
-  - Calcuate percentage of each programming jobs.
+  - Calcuate percentage of each programming jobs (Not finish).
   - Write Unit tests.
   - How to model the data of the app.